joaopab1337/nyt-article-clone/README.md

-# youtube-clone
+# nyt-article-clone

-Third project related to the HTML/CSS curriculum at [Microverse](https://microverse.org/).
+Third project related to the HTML/CSS curriculum at [Microverse](https://microverse.org/), where we need to clone an article from New York Times.

 The goal is to work with floating and positioning of elements.